David Peralta Player Props: Dodgers vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have a 5.47 team ERA that ranks 29th among all league pitching staffs.
+- The Rockies have a 5.47 team ERA that ranks 29th among all MLB pitching staffs.

-- Rockies pitchers combine to allow the second-most home runs in baseball (165 total, 1.4 per game).
+- The Rockies surrender the third-most home runs in baseball (165 total, 1.4 per game).

-- Gomber will try to claim his 10th victory when he makes the start for the Rockies, his 24th of the season.
-He is 9-8 with a 5.40 ERA and 79 strikeouts through 120 2/3 innings pitched.
+- Lambert gets the start for the Rockies, his sixth of the season.
+He is 2-3 with a 5.57 ERA and 47 strikeouts in 53 1/3 innings pitched.

-- In his most recent outing on Sunday against the St. Louis Cardinals, the lefty went six scoreless innings while surrendering six hits.
+- In his most recent outing on Tuesday against the Milwaukee Brewers, the right-hander threw 3 2/3 innings, giving up five earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.